The A_f condition and relative conormal spaces for functions with non-vanishing derivative: The condition and the main result

-This condition is equivalent to asking that limiting tangent hyperplanes to $X$ along curves on $X_0$ contain the tangent space to $Y$.
-So it is much weaker than asking that Whitney A hold for the pair $(X_{\mathrm{sm}}, Y)$ at $(0,0)$, which would require looking at all curves on $X$ passing through the origin.
+This condition is equivalent to asking that limiting tangent hyperplanes to $X$ along curves on $X_0$ contain the tangent space to $Y$ (cf.\ Lemma 4.1 in \cite{G-K}).
+So it is much weaker than asking that Whitney A hold for the pair $(X_{\mathrm{sm}}, Y)$ at $0$, which would require looking at all curves on $X$ passing through the origin.

-We show how weak the condition is by considering a family of examples due to Trotman \cite{Trot}, Prop.~5.1, p.~147.
+We show how weak the infinitesimal Whitney A condition is by considering a family of examples due to Trotman (see Prop.\ 5.1, p.\ 147 in \cite{Trot}).
 In these examples, the members of the families are the same, but the total space is different.
-The examples were used to show that a necessary and sufficient fiberwise condition for Whitney A was impossible. \begin{exa} Consider the family of plane curves with parameter $y$ given by $w^a-y^bv^c-v^d=0$, so $X_0$ is the curve defined by $w^a-v^d=0$ and $y=0$.
-Then the infinitesimal Whitney A fiber condition holds at $(0,0)$ if $b>1$, for all $a,c,d$, because on $X_0$ we have $\pd G{y}=0$.
-If $b=1$, the condition holds if $c>$min$\{d-1, d-d/a\}$.
-This follows because it is only necessary to check the condition on the normalization of the fiber over zero, which is weighted homogeneous.\end{exa}
+The examples were used to show that a necessary and sufficient fiberwise condition for Whitney A was impossible.